“Thou Shalt Not Kill”

 Prayer in public schools and an increased awareness of Christian history, including the Ten Commandments, should all be part of a student’s educational exposure.

-1. What is the purpose of education The primary purpose of education is to train our children in the nurture and admonition of the Lord.
+-What is the purpose of education?
+The primary purpose of education is to train our children in the nurture and admonition of the Lord.
 Parents have a stewardship responsibility to make sure their children are productive, law abiding, God honoring and concerned members of society that want to positively influence others and impact the culture.

-2. What do you believe the role of the Federal government should be in education?
+What role should the Federal government play in education?
 The Federal government shouldn’t have any authoritative or decision making role.
 The Department of Education should be disbanded and the responsibility should be pushed back to “We the People” at the state level.
 We must allow parents the ability to craft the educational experience fit for their child’s specific needs through school choice initiatives.

-3. Explain your knowledge of the Common Core Standards.
+What is Common Core?
 Common Core is nothing more than the Federal Government indoctrinating our children with secular humanist values.
 It is a standardized form of teaching where every student marches in lock step with federally mandated propaganda.
 The things being taught, amount of class time, types of testing, accountability practices and teacher evaluations are all designed to create human robots that support a Statist worldview.
 The humanists (anti-God faction) want to secularize our country through education and currently have free reign in doing so.
 A common-sense approach to education that de-institutionalizes and de-standardizes the experience will allow teacher and student the ability to form the sacred bonds of trust, as it once was in our country.

-4. What is your opinion regarding current standardized testing practices?
-I don’t like them because teachers start teaching to the requirements of the testing versus preparing them with real world skill sets.
+Why do I dislike current standardized testing practices?
+I don’t like standardized testing practices because teachers start teaching to the requirements of the testing versus preparing them with real world skill sets.
 We need to return to classical forms of education; where the basic fundamentals of reading, writing and arithmetic are the foundation upon which higher levels of thinking are taught.
 It is critical in the current era of knowledge, that our children are taught to think logically about what they are seeing and are even encouraged to test those boundaries with debating skills.
 This helps challenge and inspire students to think and reason for themselves, compared to the rote memorization approaches in our current school systems.

-5. Do you support School Choice?
-Please explain your answer.
-I fully support school choice.
-It is the parent’s responsibility to design just the right education for the individual needs of their children.
+Why do I support School Choice?
+I fully support school choice because it is the parent’s responsibility to design just the right education for the individual needs of their children.
 Choice helps craft and stimulate a thirst for both education and excellence.
 Technology has opened a very wide door for school choice to flourish beyond our wildest imaginations.
 I believe that school choice, inclusive of technology, has created a pathway for everyone to have access to the key learning principles found in the highest quality educational systems.

-7. Do you think curriculum content in schools should be non-ideological?
-If so, do you think curriculum is non-ideological for most of the schools in your state?
-Please provide a few examples to support your position.
+Should curriculum content in schools be non-ideological?
 Personal bias and ideology play a huge role with individual teacher’s methods of educating.
 I think we have a responsibility to allow students to understand life from a variety of perspectives, and they should not be constrained to accept a secular humanist worldview, only.
 What we have now is slanted.
 I don’t know if there is a way to strip all ideology from the teaching environment.
 Every teacher has a worldview of some type that will influence their teaching.
 What I do know is that we need to “crowd in” the principles of common human decency to include a respect for God, country, and family.
 Pragmatically, I think the best thing that we could do is to have a proper balance.
 While in the Bible-belt, we certainly have pockets of both secular and spiritual worldviews being taught.
 Unfortunately, that is not the case in every school district.
 We must fight to broaden our student’s exposure to various ideologies.
 We must also be careful not to confuse ideology with religious (Humanistic) intent and undercurrents.
 School choice helps “smooth away” the preconditions of unwanted ideology.

 Thirdly, we need to pass legislation holding our public universities accountable for “truth filled” identification of course content.
 I believe that we have one of the largest cases of “consumer fraud” going on in the history of the United States of America.
 We are allowing our public university professors the ability to misrepresent the underlying educational theme, through improper naming conventions (course titles) and misrepresentation in the syllabus.
 Unfortunately, I have had firsthand experience with this type of fraud.
 Parents and students need to know EXACTLY what they are going to be taught.